-To be good at this nice, you need to become an expert on agriculture exemptions, capital gains taxes and exclusions, farm equipment, irrigation, etc.
+To be good at this niche, you need to become an expert on agriculture exemptions, capital gains taxes and exclusions, farm equipment, irrigation, etc.

-While the sale of ranches and farms and be quite profitable due to their high price tags, these deals can be extremely complicated and could drag on for months.
+The sale of ranches and farms can be quite profitable due to their high price tags.
+However, these deals can be extremely complicated and could drag on for months.